 If you spend a little more money on a copy of PUBG, you’ll get some additional bonuses.
-The Survivor’s Edition is perfect for those who want a head start on December 7th.
+The Starter Pack Bundle is perfect for those who want a head start.

-In addition to a copy of the game and the pre-order bonuses (avatar, theme, skins), those who buy the Survivor’s Edition get:
+In addition to a copy of the game, those who buy the Survivor’s Edition get:

 G-Coin is the game’s currency and you can use it to unlock items that would typically cost real money.

-Who should spend the extra cash for the Survivor’s Edition?
+Who should spend the extra cash for the Starter Pack Bundle?

 - People who know they are going to invest a ton of time in PUBG.